 Tuition is vital to maintaining the academic community and operations of CBU, in addition to providing the support students require now, and when we return to normal operations.

-There will be no reduction to rates for the winter 2020 or summer 2020 terms.
+There will be no reduction to rates for the Fall/Winter 2020/2021 terms.
 Transitioning to online delivery does not change the amount we will invest in order to ensure academic integrity and quality for our students.

 We know that much has changed during these unprecedented times, but we remain committed to bringing CBU students a quality learning experience.
 Tuition supports this commitment and helps Cape Breton University deliver the academic infrastructure and expertise our students deserve.

 As you know, the decision to move to online learning was not an easy one to make, but it is in the best interest of our campus community safety.
 While this decision changes the way in which your education is delivered, it does not change the standard to which that education is held.

 We will continue to support core services to students in a remote delivery format until public health advises it is safe to reopen our campus.

 All lab fees will be waived for the fall semester.

 Tuition payment deadlines are posted on the CBU website and this continues to form our expectations of how students will manage their financial affairs.
 As always, if you have concerns about meeting your financial obligations you should contact the Student Finance Office to discuss your situation and learn of the impact upon your continued studies.

 We know that COVID-19 has created many uncertainties and concerns about summer employment are high.
 The Government of Canada established the Canada Emergency Student Benefit which is available to Canadian Students.
 President Dingwall continues to push the federal government to expand the benefit to include international students.

 We continue to post student employment opportunities to cbu.ca and have established a vetting process for employers to ensure they have safe work practices in place during the COVID-19 pandemic.